mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 These two major aims can be broken down into smaller aims.
 Under the design pipeline:

-- Research the applications of graph theory to
+- Research the applications of graph theory to TODO

 == Engineering requirements
 Due to the large and complex nature of the TaMaRa development process, I decided it beneficial to apply the